Making Safe Spaces for Diverse Creatives

-One of the three was Papua New Guinean/Australian multidisciplinary artist Alana Hicks, whose web series pilot Chicken was produced through the Talent Camp program.
+One of the three was Papua New Guinean/Australian multidisciplinary artist Alana Hicks, whose short film Chicken was produced through the Talent Camp program.
 It won Flickerfest’s Best Direction award in 2020, has been nominated for an AACTA award and screened at the 64th BFI London Film Festival.

 But before being accepted into the Talent Camp program Hicks had almost given up.
 ‘The more rejections I accumulated, the closer I was to walking away.
 I was this close to abandoning the whole thing, if it wasn’t for Talent Camp,’ she says.
 She had set herself a strict regime of submitting three applications per month, but Talent Camp was her only break.
 ‘That’s a minimum, three dozen applications that I would have done.
 And Talent Camp was the only one that I got.
 And oh, my god did it crack everything open.’